 Search Engine Optimization (SEO)

-Finally, if you choose to get into blogging as your means of remote income, you should learn about SEO and harness its power early on.
-SEO stands for Search Engine Optimization and it’s how you get free organic traffic on your website by making your pages and posts search engine friendly.
+If you are serious about blogging and want to grow your audience, you should learn about SEO and harness its power early on.
+SEO is how you get free organic traffic (bring people to your website) by making your pages and posts search engine friendly on Google, Yahoo, etc.

 Some Helpful FREE Blogging Resources